paul-friedl/paul-friedl.github.io/README.md

 # Paul Friedl
 ![Me (Paul Friedl)](/profile.jpg)
 ## About
 I'm a legal researcher with a focus on data and technology law.
-After having completed my JSD at [Humboldt University Berlin](https://www.rewi.hu-berlin.de/en/lf/oe/rhp/dynaminthome) supervised by [Prof. Martin Eifert](https://www.bundesverfassungsgericht.de/DE/Richter/Erster-Senat/BVR-Prof-Dr-Eifert/bvr-prof-dr-eifert_node.html), I am currently a clerk with the Berlin regional court as well as a post-doctoral researcher at [Karlsruhe Institute of Technology](https://lawcs.zar.kit.edu/) and an affiliate researcher at the [Information Law Institute](https://www.law.nyu.edu/centers/ili) at New York University.
+After having completed my JSD at [Humboldt University Berlin](https://www.rewi.hu-berlin.de/en/lf/oe/rhp/dynaminthome) supervised by [Prof. Martin Eifert](https://www.bundesverfassungsgericht.de/DE/Richter/Erster-Senat/BVR-Prof-Dr-Eifert/bvr-prof-dr-eifert_node.html), I am currently a clerk with Germany's Ministry of Justice as well as a post-doctoral researcher at [Karlsruhe Institute of Technology](https://lawcs.zar.kit.edu/) and an affiliate researcher at the [Information Law Institute](https://www.law.nyu.edu/centers/ili) at New York University.
 My research mostly concerns law's impacts on data and internet governance, with a special focus on the governance of AI.
 Some of my publications also address other issues of (European) public law, specifically human and fundamental rights law.
 You can find me on [Twitter](https://twitter.com/paulfriedl4), [Mastodon](https://mastodon.social/@paulfriedl), [LinkedIn](https://www.linkedin.com/in/paul-friedl/) and [Google Scholar](https://scholar.google.de/citations?user=Qtv_oL0AAAAJ&hl=de) or send me an email on [myfirstname].[mylastname]@hu-berlin.de.

+I'm currently on the advisory board of the Verfassungsblog, responsible for contributions on data law and artificial intelligence. **If you are interested in publishing with the Verfassungsblog on these issues, please send me a message.**

-## Publications
+## Publications.
 Paul Friedl and Julian Morgan (2024) "[Decentralised Content Moderation](https://policyreview.info/glossary/decentralised-content-moderation)",  _Internet Policy Review_ 13(2), DOI: 10.14763/2024.2.1754.

 Paul Friedl and Gabriel Nicholas (2024) "[Regulating Large Language Models: A Roundtable Report](https://cdt.org/wp-content/uploads/2024/02/2024-02-13-Regulating-Large-Language-Models-Roundtable-Report-2.pdf)", Report by the Center for Democracy & Technology and the Information Law Institute @ NYU Law.